w00kster/mariokart-leaderboard/MarioKart Leaderboard UI/README.md

 Requirements:

-- Install npm (local device specific)
+- Install npm (local device specific).

 STEPS TO CONNECT MYSQL DATABASE TO HTML FORM:
 - Open command line and navigate to the MarioKart Leaderboard UI folder on your local machine